ipfs/camp/DEEP_DIVES/12-building-the-ipfs-community.md

 ## Goal

-We will get some seeds for the singularity of human cooperation.
+We will get some seeds for the singularity of human cooperation 🌱🌱🌱

 ## Requirements to consider